rmukh/spherical_ridgelets/README.md

         make -j#of_threads, e.g. make -j4

-The final binary file will be in *build/Spherical_Ridgelets-build* directory and named as *sphridg*
+Please, find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if building succeeded.

 ## Basic Usage